codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 Enterprise plans are available from **$1000/month** (billed annually) and include the following:

+- 8 concurrencies*
-- 8 concurrencies with unlimited access to all VM types
+- Unlimited access to all VM types
 - 180 minute build timeout
 - Priority support
 - Service level agreement
 - Account management services
 - Technical account manager
 - Private Slack channel

+*If you require an Enterprise plan with dedicated hosts the Enterprise plan can be configured with 2 dedicated macOS hosts (arm64 or Intel) which provides 4 concurrencies.
+If the dedicated hosts need to be EU-based then 1 dedicated host can be configured which provides 2 concurrencies.

 This plan is recommended if you need to go through a **security compliance process**, **vendor registration** or have special requirements such as an **NDA**, **DPA**, **dedicated hosts**, or **custom base images** or other account management services.